pdawine/pdawine.github.io/_posts/2015-01-01-NLP_2_PersonalExperience.md

 <div class = "message", style="font-size:70%;color:purple" >
 " GIS stands for geographical information systems.
 It's basically a way of combining maps and data together to create a holistic view of the world.
 GIS consists of spatial and aspatial data.
 Spatial data can be located in space and has a geographic reference.
 It has an X and a Y, address or spatial reference.
-Aspatial data does not contain spatial data.The combination of spatial data andaspatial data is what makes the GIS. "
+Aspatial data does not contain spatial data.The combination of spatial data and aspatial data is what makes the GIS. "
 </div>